 The APK will be launched using the package installer, where you just have to tap INSTALL and the APK will be installed.

 Fortnite has just launched on Android and as is the case with any such game launches on Android, Epic’s servers are pretty overloaded.
-You may have to wait a little on the initial downloading screen or may have to retry a couple of times.
+You may have to wait for a little on the initial downloading screen or may have to retry a couple of times.
 Once the download is complete though everything should work as expected.
+Play Fortnite on Android and let us know if the method given above worked for you.